 In substance, a half-century ago investors could have thrown a dart at a list of stock funds and had nine chances out of ten to pick a fund whose return was apt to closely parallel that of the market averages.
 Today, they have just one chance out of eight!
-That old Fortune article noted the allegation that M.I.T. did no more than give investors "a piece of the Dow Jones Average."
+The 1949 Fortune article noted the allegation that Massachusetts Investors Trust (M.I.T.), the first and then-largest mutual fund, did no more than give investors "a piece of the Dow Jones Average."
 But the author was right when he presciently added, "the average is not a bad thing to own."
 In any event, selecting mutual funds has, for better or worse, become an art form.